 In September, the release of the Original Broadway Cast Recording gave would-be Hamilton fans an opportunity to experience the show from anywhere in the world.
 While listeners will not get to see the direction or choreography of the show, nearly the entire script and score of the musical is included in the album, providing the listener with a feeling of almost being there.
 I was lucky enough to see the show before it came to Broadway, and each time I listen to the recording, I am reminded of how phenomenal it is.

 The album’s success is due largely to the talents of Miranda’s music, lyrics, and book.
-Miranda, who won a Tony Award in 2008 for another show (“In The Heights”) that he wrote and starred in, fills the scores hamiltunesREGwith allusions to both famous Broadway and hip-hop songs in equal measure.
+Miranda, who won a Tony Award in 2008 for another show (“In The Heights”) that he wrote and starred in, fills the scores with allusions to both famous Broadway and hip-hop songs in equal measure.
 Some of my favorite allusions include Hamilton spelling out his name like Biggie does in his song “Going Back to Cali” and George Washington referring to himself as “the model of a modern major general,” referencing the Gilbert and Sullivan opera “Pirates of Penzance.”

 As phenomenal as the writing is, the talented cast is truly what makes the show.
-Miranda’s Hamilton is matched step-by-step by Leslie Odom Jr.’s portrayal ofhamiltunesCJ Aaron Burr, Hamilton’s political frenemy who eventually kills him in a storied duel.
+Miranda’s Hamilton is matched step-by-step by Leslie Odom Jr.’s portrayal of Aaron Burr, Hamilton’s political frenemy who eventually kills him in a storied duel.
 Broadway veteran Chris Jackson shines in the role of George Washington, sounding as commanding as you’d imagine the first president to be, and As Hamilton’s wife Eliza, Phillipa Soo delivers an astounding performance, transitioning seamlessly from a naive young woman in love during the first act into a bereaved wife and mother in the second act.
 As she speaks the final words of the album, finishing her husband’s story, your heart breaks in the best of ways.

 Broadway newbie Daveed Diggs, who plays the Marquis de Lafayette in Act 1 (with a hilarious French accent) and Thomas Jefferson in Act 2, might be the fastest rapper ever to hit Broadway.
-In both acts, Diggs is accompanied by Okieriete Onaodowan, playing Hercules Mulligan in the first act and a sickly James Madison in the second, and in a small comic relief role, Jonathan Groff plays King George III, warning thehamiltunesDDD? colonies not to leave England.
+In both acts, Diggs is accompanied by Okieriete Onaodowan, playing Hercules Mulligan in the first act and a sickly James Madison in the second, and in a small comic relief role, Jonathan Groff plays King George III, warning the colonies not to leave England.

 No less impressive is Reneé Elise Goldsberry, playing Eliza’s sister, Angelica Schuyler, rapping and singing flawlessly.
 Completing the trio of sisters is Jasmine Cephas Jones, playing a dual role of the youngest sister, Peggy, and adulterous Maria Reynolds.